Skip to content

 Hit early talent recruiting out of the park by using these “trading cards” to understand generational workplace nuances.

-While it’s widely documented that Gen Z is the most racially and ethnically diverse in US history, it’s important to note that another form of workplace diversity is employees’ range of ages and experience levels.
+While it’s widely documented that Gen Z is the most racially and ethnically diverse in US history to date, it’s important to note that another form of workplace diversity is employees’ range of ages and experiences.

-In this post, we’ll provide an overview of the generations currently represented in the workforce: baby boomers, Gen X, millennials/Gen Y, and will pay special attention to Gen Z, who are key to unlocking your DE&I strategy.
-Read on for 10 ways to include and recruit Gen Z–and collect our multi-generational trading cards to diversify your team!
+This article offers an overview of the generations currently represented in the workforce: baby boomers, Gen X, millennials/Gen Y, and will pay special attention to Gen Z, the newest generation to enter the workforce.

 Cover your bases